getCannaBiz/cannabiz-menu/README.txt

 4. Example of how the individual menu item is output in the "Dispensary Display" theme

 == Changelog ==

+* Removed plugin recommendation since it was causing upgrade errors.

 = 1.5 =
 * Added various new output options for shortcode display